 Firstly, the location of the facility needs to be close enough to where the waste is generated in order to minimize the road distance of refuse collectors running between the origin and the destination, while keeping a distance from the nearby residential area to reduce the nuisance to the lowest level.
 Moreover, the designs are applied with advanced environmental management and technology, and monitoring system to avoid possible secondary pollution of dust, odor, sewage, noise, etc.

-An integrated monitoring system is in place at IWTS that controls the dust and odor emission, sewage discharge and noise impact.
+An integrated monitoring system is in place at our transfer stations that control the dust and odour emission, sewage discharge and noise impact.
 Sewage collected will be primarily treated before discharging into the public sewer according to the statutory standard such as Water Pollution Control Ordinance or contractual requirement.
 It is also part of our responsibility to collect water samples for laboratory tests by a third-party examination body to ensure the compliance.

 total treatment capacity